uber/zanzibar/README.md

 Because configurations are the core of a Zanzibar application, we create a root directory to host configuration files when starting a Zanzibar application.
 There are a few typical directories and files under the root directory.
 Take [example-gateway](https://github.com/uber/zanzibar/tree/master/examples/example-gateway) for example:
 ```
 example-gateway                 # root directory
+├── adapters                    # config directory for modules of adapter module class
+|   └── rate-limiter            # config directory for an adapter named 'rate-limiter'
 ├── bin                         # directory for generated application binaries
 │   └── example-gateway         # generated example-gateway binary
 ├── build                       # directory for all generated code
+│   ├── adapters                # generated mocks and module initializers for adapters
 │   ├── clients                 # generated mocks and module initializers for clients
 │   ├── endpoints               # generated mocks and module initializers for endpoints
 │   ├── gen-code                # generated structs and (de)serializers by Thrift compiler